The perils of automated fitting of datasets: the case of a wind turbine cost model: Why the model fails

 \subsection{Choice of fitting functions}

-The authors dont motivate why the particular basis functions $x,x^{2},ln(x),\sqrt{x}$ were chosen.
-It is unclear why polynomials of other degrees, the exponential function or any other functions are disregarded.
-For example, \cite{Ryberg2018} models the same problem through an exponential function.
-The well-known NREL cost model \cite{NREL2006} uses linear combinations of polynomials with fractional exponents between 2 and 3.
-It is not self-evident what functional form is the most natural one and thus the authors should motivate their choice.
-Furthermore, picking a model through minimizing RMSE is dependent on the allowed basis functions.
+The authors don't motivate why the particular basis functions $x,x^{2},ln(x),\sqrt{x}$ were chosen.
+First, it is unclear why polynomials of other degrees, the exponential function or any other functions are disregarded.
+Others have employed different functional forms.
+For instance, the National Renewable Energy Laboratory (NREL) cost model \cite{NREL2006} uses linear combinations of polynomials with fractional exponents between 2 and 3 to model realistic scaling behaviour.
+Second, the chosen functional form disallows some predictions: the choice to model age (in their definition years before 2016) by a squareroot makes it impossible to predict costs for turbines built after 2016, due to negative terms under the squareroot.
+An additional problem is model selection.
+Picking a model through minimizing RMSE is dependent on the allowed basis functions.
 It is well known that $n+1$ data points can be interpolated exactly by a degree $n$ polynomial.
-Therefore a polynomial model of sufficiently high degree is guaranteed to attain an RMSE of 0.
-In addition, the choice to model age (in their definition years before 2016) by a squareroot leads to the undesired side effect that predictions for turbines built after 2016 are impossible, due to negative terms under the squareroot.
+Therefore a polynomial model of sufficiently high degree is guaranteed to attain RMSE 0.
+Model selection should therefore not be performed solely via the RMSE but by requiring simple axiomatic minimal requirements from the model.\\ Notably, we propose to require \textit{physical monotonicity} i.e. any turbine cost model to be a monotonically increasing function in all physical dimensions (i.e. height, diameter) but also in terms of electrotechnical dimensioning (i.e. rated capacity).
+Monotonicity rules out some possible functional forms such as ratios or negatively squared terms involving the aforementioned parameters.
+It is however not sufficient to completely determine a functional form of wind turbine costs in general.
+We hence propose \textit{costs-to-scale} assumptions on increasing or decreasing return-of-scale for costs, that might further narrow down the functional forms by ruling out for instance either logarithmic or exponential forms.
+For instance the aforementioned NREL model \cite{NREL2006} is inline with both monotonicity and increasing costs of scale and would hence be acceptable under our proposed axioms.